IfedayoAwe/IfedayoAwe/README.md

 I contribute to community events and build exciting personal applications.

-🌱 I’m a Python developer.

-🐥 I'm a Go developer.

 👯 I’m looking to collaborate on Go, Python django and flask projects.

 💬 Ask me about: Go, Python, Django, Flask and tech communies to get your tech career started.